Hamster-Cult/Code-Documentation/docs/source/keyComponents.rst

 -------------
 The Mood Logging feature provides the user to be able to log an daily entry of how they are feeling and their current mood.
 By using this feature, it will help to boost plant EXP.

+Each day the user will be asked to rate their mood by selecting an appropriate visual icon that represents their emotion.

 By clicking on the "Write today's entry", the user is able to write a description of their current mood.
 This will then be logged and saved.
 After this the user is able to go back and look at any past entrys.

 Can show past trends, wether mood has improved or not overtime.